 What to do if you want a glimpse, but you’re a tourist-crowd-phobe?
 Here’s a tip I read here and swear by – get there early!
 Leave it too late, and it will be filled with tour groups – tricky when some streets are only one person wide, and you face a group heading towards you.
 Ah!
 We arrived around 8.30am and left by 9.30am just as a couple of groups were arriving.

-Bonus secret highlight – Casa Manolo Leon, a restaurant in a magical courtyard
+Bonus secret highlight: Casa Manolo Leon, a restaurant in the courtyard of a stately home

 Casa Manolo Leon is a restaurant in a private stately home.
 We discovered it by chance around the corner from our hotel (they also have two other restaurants in Seville).
 It was fully booked for our entire three-night stay, so we didn’t try the modern Spanish food.
 Instead, the staff let me have a peek at the ground floor dining room.